PROGRAMS FOR DAD

 THE IMPACT PROGRAM

 It is a program established for non-household fathers with Child Support cases with Genesee County FOC and their children that reside in Genesee County .
 IMPACT is designed to combat the appalling plague of the effects of fatherlessness on children in Flint.
-Historically, children who face fatherlessness have an increased disadvantage in all areas of childhood including, but not limited to:
+Historically, children who face fatherlessness have an increased disadvantage in all areas of childhood.

 In the IMPACT program,